Securing Box Files and Folders

-It's always important to keep College data safe.
+It's always important to keep university data safe.
 Below are recommendations to make your file sharing more secure.

 IMPORTANT NOTE about Sensitive Data: If the data you are sharing falls into the "Sensitive Data" category in our System and Data Classification Policy, you MUST use the folder settings below.
 If for some reason these settings do not meet your business needs please contact [[pckell,William & Mary Information Technology's Information Security Office]].

 How to share securely